deepjavalibrary/djl/tools/scripts/README.md

 # Start your benchmark with DJL

-This is the documentation to setup benchmark for Deep Java Library (DJL) on Deep Learning Benchmark.
+This topic explains how to set up a benchmark for Deep Java Library (DJL) by using Deep Learning Benchmark.
 ## `create_with_nvidia_docker.sh`
-run the `create_with_nvidia_docker.sh` script in an machine to create your base environment.
+Run the `create_with_nvidia_docker.sh` script on your machine to create your base environment.
-Currently, we use a clean Ubuntu 16.04 build with this script.

 ## `build.gradle`
-The `build.gradle` file is used to run inside the docker/ami.
+The `build.gradle` file should be run inside the docker/ami folder.
 It can be used to run all examples available in DJL.

 ## `benchmark.sh`
-This file can be used to run the benchmark on all inference examples.
+The `benchmark.sh` file can be used to run the benchmark on all inference examples.

 ## `train_benchmark.sh`
-This file will execute all training tests
+The `train_benchmark.sh` file can be used to execute all training tests.

 ## Debug with MXNet
-If you need to get the profiling result on the time for DJL when you use MXNet as your engine, you can set the following environment variable to obtain the profiling report from Engine.
+To get the profiling result when you use MXNet as your engine, set the following environment variables to obtain the profiling report.

-Basic profiling:
+For basic profiling, set the following environment variable:
 ```
 export MXNET_PROFILER_AUTOSTART=1
 ```

-To get the break down on all operators:
+To get the break down on all operators, set the following environment variables:
 ```
 export MXNET_PROFILER_AUTOSTART=1
 export MXNET_PROFILER_MODE=15